wombleton/gitlaw-nz/acts/T/Trustee Companies Management Act 1975.md

     (2) This Act may be applied to any trustee company or company that is associated with a trustee company notwithstanding that it has been dissolved or struck off the register; and no trustee company to which this Act applies shall be struck off the register after the commencement of this Act unless the prior consent in writing of the board of directors for the time being of the trustee company is given to the Registrar of Companies.

-    (3) Where it is desirable for the protection of any beneficiary under any trust administered by any trustee company or by any company that is associated with a trustee company to which this Act applies or is being applied, or for the protection of any depositors, or creditors (whether secured or unsecured) of any such trustee company or associated company, or it is otherwise in the public interest, that the provisions of this Act should apply to the trustee company or associated company and the said beneficiaries, depositors, or creditors, or the public interest cannot be adequately protected under the Companies Act 1955 or under any other enactment or law, the Governor-General, on the advice of the Minister, may by Order in Council declare that from the date specified therein the provisions of this Act shall apply to that trustee company or associated company, whether it is incorporated in New Zealand or elsewhere; and in this subsection the terms _trustee company_ and _company_ include, as the case requires, any trustee company or company that has been dissolved or struck off the register.
+    (3) Where it is desirable for the protection of any beneficiary under any trust administered by any trustee company or by any company that is associated with a trustee company to which this Act applies or is being applied, or for the protection of any depositors, or creditors (whether secured or unsecured) of any such trustee company or associated company, or it is otherwise in the public interest, that the provisions of this Act should apply to the trustee company or associated company and the said beneficiaries, depositors, or creditors, or the public interest cannot be adequately protected under the [Companies Act 1993][36] or under any other enactment or law, the Governor-General, on the advice of the Minister, may by Order in Council declare that from the date specified therein the provisions of this Act shall apply to that trustee company or associated company, whether it is incorporated in New Zealand or elsewhere; and in this subsection the terms _trustee company_ and _company_ include, as the case requires, any trustee company or company that has been dissolved or struck off the register.

-    Section 3(1): amended, on 1 April 1988, pursuant to [section 4(1)][36] of the AMP Perpetual Trustee Company Act 1988 (1988 No 1 (P)).
+    Section 3(1): amended, on 1 April 1988, pursuant to [section 4(1)][37] of the AMP Perpetual Trustee Company Act 1988 (1988 No 1 (P)).

+    Section 3(3): amended, on 5 December 2013, by [section 14][38] of the Companies Amendment Act 2013 (2013 No 111).

 ##### 4 Moratorium